linhaohe/cs326-final-copycat/docs/milestone2.md

 #### DELETE
 ![Music Table Delete Screenshot](./milestone2_screenshots/Tables_DELETE.png) <br>
 The CRUD action shown here is DELETE.
 A music entry is being deleted from the music table.
-This triggers a delete request to the server that would permanently delete the music entry given the song name and artist name.
+This triggers a delete request to the server that would permanently delete the music entry with the given id.